Is It Safe to Drink Raw Milk?

 I drank raw milk a lot, I lived a good part of my life in Romania, were selling raw milk was legal.
 It still is, but more formalities are needed now.
 Anyway, I used to buy the raw milk from farmers, and we preferred it because it was more nutritious, and tasty.
 We used to pasteurize it sometimes, and sometimes not.
 When we made yogurt we mostly didn’t pasteurized it.
 Very often we just let it go sour.
 We loved it, it was easier to digest, and it didn’t lose any of its nutrients and enzymes.
 I don’t understand why sour milk is considered bad by many people.
 It is very close to yogurt, it has a lot of probiotics, and easier to digest than raw, or pasteurized milk.
 Then why the “bad food” label?

 Ultimately, understand that there is always a risk associated with drinking raw milk.
-Some people take the risk, seeing more benefits for consuming raw milk.
+Some people take the risk, seeing more benefits from consuming raw milk.
 The decision should be yours.

 How to Pasteurize Milk At Home